-Evaluation Team: The evaluation will be conducted by a team of independent consultants with relevant expertise for the Indonesia CSP.
+Evaluation Team: The evaluation will be conducted by a team of independent evaluators and thematic experts with relevant expertise for the Indonesia CSP.

-Evaluation Manager: The evaluation will be managed by Ms. Mari Honjo, Evaluation Officer in the WFP Office of Evaluation.
+Evaluation Manager: The evaluation will be managed by Ms. Philippa Morgan, Evaluation Officer in the WFP Office of Evaluation.
 She will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts, to ensure a smooth implementation process.
-Second level quality assurance will be provided by Ms. Gabrielle Duffy, Senior Evaluation Officer.
+The second level of quality assurance will be provided by Ms. Alexandra Chambel, Senior Evaluation Officer.